Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Physically-Consistent Modeling of RIS

 \subsection{Linear Scattering Model}

-As shown in Fig~\ref{antenna_scattering}, the electromagnetic properties of an antenna array or a scatterer are described by its radiating/receiving patterns, the space-side scattering pattern as well as the electrical multi-port behavior of its terminals \cite{Kerns1960TheoryOD}.
-At each $m$th accessible port, the forward and backward traveling wave phasors along the antenna feed line are denoted by $a_{\alpha,m}$ and $b_{\alpha,m}$, respectively.
-At a distant sphere, the angular transmission characteristic of a certain polarization when the antenna port $m$ is connected to a wave-source amplitude $a_{\alpha,m}$ (in $ [\sqrt{\rm W}]$) at port $m$ is defined as
+As shown in Fig~\ref{antenna_scattering}, the electromagnetic properties of an antenna array or a scatterer are described by its radiating/receiving patterns, the space-side scattering pattern, as well as the electrical multi-port behavior of its terminals \cite{Kerns1960TheoryOD} (assuming lumped elements connected to the structure).
+For simplicity, we treat the electromagnetic field, which is generally a vectorial complex quantity, as a complex-valued scalar quantity (e.g., considering a single polarization).
+At each $m$th accessible port, the forward and backward traveling (voltage) wave phasors along the antenna feed line are denoted by $a_{\alpha,m}$ and $b_{\alpha,m}$, respectively.
+At a distant sphere, the angular transmission characteristic of a certain polarization when the antenna port $m$ is connected to a wave-source amplitude $a_{\alpha,m}$ (in $ [\sqrt{\rm W}]$) at port $m$ is defined as (also known as complex pattern)

 where $\eta_0$ is the characteristic impedance of free space and $E^{(m)}(\theta,\varphi,r)$ is the corresponding generated electrical far-field.
-These element embedded patterns, $s_m(\theta,\varphi)$, are stacked together to form the receiving/transmitting characteristic vector $\B{s}_{\alpha\beta}(\theta,\varphi)$.
+These element-embedded complex patterns, $s_m(\theta,\varphi)$, are stacked together to form the receiving/transmitting characteristic vector $\B{s}_{\alpha\beta}(\theta,\varphi)$.
 Assuming single polarization hemispherical radiation, the general antenna array can now be characterized by the linear scattering description for the terminal side